Ian Clark (basketball)

-Ian Patrick Clark (born March 7, 1991) is an American professional basketball player for the Adelaide 36ers of the Australian National Basketball League (NBL).
-He played college basketball at Belmont University.
-As a senior, he was the 2012–13 Ohio Valley Conference Co-Player of the Year with Murray State's Isaiah Canaan.
-Clark was third in the nation in three-point field goal shooting percentage and led the Bruins to the conference championship in the school's first year as an OVC member.
-In July 2013, Clark signed a two-year contract with the Jazz after his performance at the Las Vegas Summer League impressed numerous teams.
-Clark won an NBA Championship with the Warriors in 2017.
+Ian Patrick Clark (born March 7, 1991) is an American professional basketball player who last played for Cangrejeros de Santurce of the Baloncesto Superior Nacional.
+He played college basketball for the Belmont Bruins, where he earned Ohio Valley Conference Co-Player of the Year as a senior.
+Clark played six seasons in the NBA, including two with the Golden State Warriors, where he won an NBA championship in 2017.
+After two seasons in China, Clark debuted in the Australian National Basketball League (NBL) in 2022 and won a championship with the Sydney Kings.

 High school career

-Clark was a four-year varsity letter winner at Germantown High School in Germantown, Tennessee.
-In his final three seasons he led the team in scoring, culminating in a senior season that saw him average 23 points, 5 rebounds and 5 assists per game.
-He was a three-time all-metro selection by The Commercial Appeal, and in 2009 he was an all-region selection.
-His Belmont player biography describes him in high school as "A dynamic, multi-dimensional guard who could make an instant impact on both ends of the floor."
+Clark was born in Memphis, Tennessee.
+He attended Germantown High School in Germantown, Tennessee, where he was a four-year varsity letter winner.
+In his final three seasons, Clark led the team in scoring, culminating in a senior season that saw him average 23 points, 5.0 rebounds, and 5.0 assists per game.
+Clark was a three-time all-metro selection by The Commercial Appeal, and in 2009, he was an all-region selection.
+Clark's Belmont player biography describes him in high school as "[a] dynamic, multi-dimensional guard who could make an instant impact on both ends of the floor."